metal-toolbox/flasher/docs/statemachine/README-task-statemachine.md

 ![destination_initial](./media-task-sm/destination_initial.svg)

-### Queued
+### Pending
-In this state the task is being initialized (this is done outside of the state machine).
+In this state the task is being initialized.

 #### Transition types where this is the source state
 * [null](#null)